kohlik-blip/solar-system-analysis/README.md

 A thin Flask API serves these results as JSON...per-planet lookups, rankings, summary statistics, and side-by-side comparisons

-It has an nteractive web page with a planet picker, a sortable table that highlights the calculated columns,
+It has an nteractive web page with a planet picker, a sortable table that highlights the calculated columns

 It has a dark mode, built in plain JavaScript with no frameworks.